Brian Kingcome

-Group Captain Charles Brian Fabris Kingcome (31 May 1917 – 14 February 1994) was a British flying ace of the Second World War, most notable for serving with No. 92 Squadron in 1940 during the Battle of Britain.
+Group Captain Charles Brian Fabris Kingcome, (31 May 1917 – 14 February 1994) was a British flying ace of the Second World War, most notable for serving with No. 92 Squadron in 1940 during the Battle of Britain.
 He frequently led the squadron on a temporary basis before receiving full command early in 1941.

 Kingcome later served in North Africa, Sicily, Italy and over Yugoslavia with the RAF, Royal Canadian Air Force and South African Air Force Supermarine Spitfire and heavy bomber units.
 His total personal score stood at eight enemy aircraft destroyed, three shared, five probable and 13 damaged.
 Kingcome was awarded the Distinguished Flying Cross (DFC) in 1940, a Bar to the DFC in 1941, and the Distinguished Service Order in 1942.

 Early life

 Kingcome was born in Calcutta, India, on 31 May 1917 and educated at Bedford School.

 RAF career

 Kingcome entered the Royal Air Force College Cranwell, Cranwell in 1936.

 At the outbreak of the Second World War, Kingcome was based at Hornchurch Airfield serving with No. 65 Squadron RAF.
 He took part in the battle of France and the battle of Dunkirk; scoring no victories.
-He was then posted to No. 92 Squadron, RAF Tangmere in May 1940, where he assumed temporary command over No. 92 Squadron after the loss of their Squadron leader Roger Bushell over the skies of Calais on 23 May 1940.
+He was then posted to No. 92 Squadron, RAF Tangmere in May 1940, where he assumed temporary command over No. 92 Squadron after the loss of their commanding officer Squadron Leader Roger Bushell over the skies of Calais on 23 May 1940.

 During his time at No. 92 Squadron, Kingcome became acquainted with Geoffrey Wellum.
 Wellum, who flew as wingman to Flight Lieutenant Brian Kingcome, 92 Squadron's acting CO (the Squadron lost 2 new COs within days of their arrival and Brian Kingcome led the Squadron temporarily in the absence of a squadron commander) later recorded his experiences in the book First Light.

 Kingcome was acting CO of No. 92 Squadron between official COs; during a month-long period in September and October, No. 92 Squadron lost three COs.
 In early 1941, after Squadron Leader John A. Kent was transferred, Kingcome received full command.
-During this time he and his pilots achieved the highest success rate of any squadron in the entire Battle of Britain.
+During this time he and his pilots achieved the highest success rate of any squadron in the Battle of Britain.